Home About Words Archive Photography Links Surf and Weather

 The name struck a bell when I saw this article today though highlighting the prosecuting attorney’s conduct in another prosecution: Irrelevant and potentially inflammatory questioning and a pattern of misconduct that rendered the trial fundamentally unfair, at least according the the Fourth District Court of Appeal.
 Unfortunately I’m not surprised at all.

 Chuck posted this on Wednesday, January 19, 2011 at 4:47 pm.
-No comments yet.
-Be the first.
+Comments Off on Jury Duty Flashback

 Free Horton!